edertone/TurboDevTools/Virtualization/Docker/Images/php7-apache-vhosts/README.md

 # PHP 7, Apache 2.4 docker image with volume mounted virtual hosts support

 This docker image contains a php + apache production ready server.
 After setting it up, we will obtain a fully operative web server with php runtime configured to use multiple independent virtualhosts, so we will be able to host several websites with a single docker container.

+## Features

+  - Php 7.4.16
+  - Apache 2.4.38
+  - Virtualhosts support ready to use
+  - Unified logs for all the virtual hosts
+  - Http and Https enabled

 ## Pre requisites